z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 this given that our sprite is only 1 byte wide.
 We'll come on to wider sprites.

-Have a look in the sp1.h header file for the declarations of the drawing functions.
+Have a look in the *sp1.h* header file for the declarations of the drawing functions.
 There are about 2 dozen of them, all named with the above convention.
 You need to pick the correct one for each column of your sprite.

-The next argument to sp1_CreateSpr() is the sprite type.
+The next argument to *sp1_CreateSpr()* is the sprite type.
 There are only 2 types: 1 byte and 2 byte.
-As indicated above, 1 byte sprites just use a data byte.
+As indicated above, 1 byte sprites just use a data byte per scan line.
 2 byte sprites use a data byte and a mask byte.
 Our simple circle sprite is the 1 byte type.

 We then provide the height of the sprite in character cells.
 This is the maximum height of the sprite when it's being vertically rotated